paypal/paypal-messaging-components/docs/message-offer-types.md

     -   G is for Greater than zero
 -   AEZ, AGZ, AEZP, AGZP
     -   A is for Any
-    -   EZ is for equal to Zero
+    -   EZ is for Equal to Zero
-    -   GZ is for Greater than zero
+    -   GZ is for Greater than Zero
     -   P is for PALA

 ### PStudio Name Column